 Before and After Gynaecology Surgery

 You will be seen by a specialist physiotherapist on the gynaecology ward following your surgery.
-They will provide guidance on:
+They will advise you on:

-- Getting up and moving safely after surgery
+- How to get up and move safely after surgery

-If you need physiotherapy after your surgery, speak with your consultant or GP, who can refer you to the GGC Pelvic Health Team.
+If you need ongoing physiotherapy after your surgery, your consultant or GP can refer you to the GGC Pelvic Health Team.

 - POGP Promoting Continence with Physiotherapy.